SePiCo: Semantic-Guided Pixel Contrast for Domain Adaptive Semantic Segmentation: Introduction

-Another line of work harnesses self-training to promote the segmentation performance~\cite{lukas2021daformer,Dong2021where,zou2019confidence,DACS_2021_WACV,zheng_2021_IJCV,Wang_2021_ICCV}.
-By adopting confidence estimation~\cite{Charles2021confidence_estimation}, consistency regularization~\cite{SAC_2021_CVPR}, or label denoising~\cite{ProDA_2021_CVPR}, the bias in pseudo labels could be relieved to some extent.
+Another line of work harnesses self-training to promote the segmentation performance~\cite{lukas2021daformer,Dong2021where,DACS_2021_WACV,zheng_2021_IJCV}.
+By adopting confidence estimation~\cite{Charles2021confidence_estimation,zou2019confidence}, consistency regularization~\cite{SAC_2021_CVPR,Ma_2021_CVPR}, or label denoising~\cite{ProDA_2021_CVPR,Wang_2021_ICCV}, the noisy in pseudo labels could be relieved to some extent.
 While many works are already capable of establishing milestone performance, there is still much room for improvement beyond the current state-of-the-art.
-We find that most approaches do not explicitly address the domain gap across domains, and the learned target representations are still dispersed.
-In addition, many works opt for a stage-wise training mechanism to avoid training error amplification in a single-stage model, which heavily relies on a warm-up stage to increase the reliability of the generated pseudo labels.
+We find that most approaches do not explicitly address the domain discrepancy, and the learned target representations are still dispersed.
+In addition, many works opt for a stage-wise training mechanism to avoid training error amplification in a single-stage model, which heavily relies on a well-initialized model to increase the reliability of generated pseudo labels.
 Hereafter, several methods combine adversarial training and self-training~\cite{li2019bidirectional,Ma_2021_CVPR} or train with auxiliary tasks~\cite{Vu_DADA_2019,CorDA_2021_ICCV} to learn discriminative representations from unlabeled target data.

 Contrastive learning is a relevant topic, which learns proper visual representations by comparing different unlabeled data~\cite{he2020momentum,chen2020contrastive,xie2020contrastive_dense,cai2020jcl}.
 Without any supervision, models are capable of finding patterns like similarity and dissimilarity.
 The huge success of contrastive learning and the aforementioned drawbacks in prior arts together motivate us to rethink the current de facto training paradigm in semantic segmentation under a domain shift.
-Basically, the power of contrastive learning roots from instance discrimination, which takes advantage of semantic concepts within data.
-With this insight, we find a new path to build models that are robust to distribution shifts by exploring cross-domain pixel contrast under the guidance of semantics, which attracts similar pixels and dispels dissimilar ones in a latent space as illustrated in Fig.~\ref{Fig_motivation}.
+Basically, the power of contrastive learning roots in instance discrimination, which takes advantage of semantic concepts within data.
+With this insight, we find a new path to build models that are robust to distribution shifts by exploring cross-domain pixel contrast under the guidance of proper semantic concepts, which attracts similar pixels and dispels dissimilar ones in a latent space, as illustrated in Fig.~\ref{Fig_motivation}.